JVillotaMa/spaceDestroyer/README.md

 # spaceDestroyer
-A game made it with SFML and C++.
+A very simple game made it with SFML and C++.
 Only done it for curiosity.